g0v-it/data-budget/README.md

 data-budget is a *Smart Data Management Platform* to feed the http://budget.g0v.it/ web application.

-**WARNING: this is a complete project refactory.
-The 2.x versions are no more supported.
-Please migrate to the new architecture**

 The platform builds a *semantic network* (i.e. a knowledge graph) a about the Italian Government budget, considering :

 - **disegno di legge di bilancio** (budget proposal)